uricchio/sfs_coder/doc/rstfiles/install.rst

 directory you can create it.

 Of course, if the path to your sfs_coder 'src' directory is different than above you will need to provide the path to your copy of this directory.
+Note that you will need to relaunch bash (open a new shell) once you have altered the .bashrc.

+Note, this solution does not seem to work well with SGE (Sun Grid Engine) clusters, I use the following solution for scripts that I run on a cluster.

 Adding the path to sfs_coder's source directory within a python script
 ----------------------------------------------------------------------